Home » Drawing Tutorials » How to Draw Chibi

 1. Draw the head of the chibi character.

-2. Add the torso.
+2. Add the torso and legs.

-3. Draw the legs of the chibi character.
+3. Draw the chibi facial features.

 5. Draw the arms of the chibi character.